SVN Access Manager Documentation

 2.1 Download the software

 First download the source archive from sourceforge.net.
-SVN Access Manager is available as bzip2 and gzip compressed archive and as zip archive as well.
+SVN Access Manager is available as bzip2, gzip compressed archive, as zip archive and as RPM packages as well.

 Back to top